zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 - **What's the price of on-demand capacity reservation?**

-    The price of your on-demand capacity reservation is the same as the price of the underlying VM size associated with the reservation.
+    The price of your on-demand capacity reservation is the same as the price of the underlying VM size associated to the reservation.
 When you use capacity reservation, you're charged for the VM size you selected at pay-as-you-go rates, whether the VM was provisioned or not.
 For more information, see the [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) and [Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) VM pricing pages.

 - **Will I get charged twice for the cost of on-demand capacity reservation and for the actual VM when I finally provision it?**

     No, you only get charged once for on-demand capacity reservation.

-- **Can I apply Reserved Virtual Machine Instances to on-demand capacity reservations to lower my costs?**
+- **Can I apply Azure Reserved Virtual Machine Instances to on-demand capacity reservations to lower my costs?**

     Yes, you can apply existing or future reserved instances to on-demand capacity reservations and receive reserved instance discounts.
 Available reserved instances are applied automatically to capacity reservations the same way they're applied to VMs.